-What an Executive Coach Can Do For You?
+What a Master Certified Coach Can Do For You?

 Do you need an executive coach?
 Do your managers?

-Here is a useful framework for thinking about the role of coaching, from Harvard Management Update.
+Here is a useful framework for thinking about the role of a Master Certified Coach and coaching, from Harvard Management Update.
 June 13, 2005

 by Paul Michelman, Editor, Harvard Management Update